Mongol Rally Expedition Safety Courses

 - Route selections - best things to see

-- Insurance, Carnet de Passage, emergency medial evacuation options
+- Insurance, Carnet de Passage, emergency medical evacuation options

 - Personal and vehicle security